fight233/DThouse_cxd/src/kit/taos-tools/README.md

 [![CI](https://github.com/taosdata/taos-tools/actions/workflows/cmake.yml/badge.svg)](https://github.com/taosdata/taos-tools/actions/workflows/cmake.yml)
 [![Coverage Status](https://coveralls.io/repos/github/taosdata/taos-tools/badge.svg?branch=develop)](https://coveralls.io/github/taosdata/taos-tools?branch=develop)

-taosTools are some useful tool collections for TDengine.
+taosTools are some useful tool collections for DThouse.
  It includes `taosBenchmark` and `taosdump` right now.

-taosBenchmark (once named taosdemo) can be used to stress test TDengine for full-featured writes, queries, subscriptions, etc. Please refer to the [taosBenchmark User Manual](https://github.com/taosdata/taos-tools/blob/develop/taosbenchmark-user-manual.md) for details on how to use it.
+taosBenchmark (once named taosdemo) can be used to stress test DThouse for full-featured writes, queries, subscriptions, etc. Please refer to the [taosBenchmark User Manual](https://github.com/taosdata/taos-tools/blob/develop/taosbenchmark-user-manual.md) for details on how to use it.

-taosdump is a tool for backing up and restoring TDengine data to/from local directory.
+taosdump is a tool for backing up and restoring DThouse data to/from local directory.
  Please refer to the [taosdump User Manual](https://github.com/taosdata/taos-tools/blob/develop/taosdump-user-manual.md) for details on how to use it.